Jacobite rising of 1745: Invasion of England

 Murray divided the army into two columns to conceal their destination from General George Wade, government commander in Newcastle, and entered England on 8 November unopposed.
 On 10th, they reached Carlisle, an important border fortress before the 1707 Union but whose defences were now in poor condition, held by a garrison of 80 elderly veterans.
-However, without siege artillery the Jacobites would still have to starve it into submission, an operation for which they had neither the equipment or time.
+However, without siege artillery the Jacobites would still have to starve it into submission, an operation for which they had neither the equipment nor time.
 Despite this, the castle capitulated on 15 November, after learning Wade's relief force was delayed by snow.
-This success reinvigorated the Jacobite cause and when he retook the town in December, Cumberland wanted to execute those responsible.
+Success reinvigorated the Jacobite cause, and when he retook the town in December, Cumberland wanted to execute those responsible.

 Leaving a small garrison, the Jacobites continued south to Preston on 26 November, then Manchester on 28th.
 Here they received the first notable intake of English recruits, which were formed into the Manchester Regiment.
 Their commander was Francis Towneley, a Lancashire Catholic and former French Royal Army officer, whose elder brother Richard had narrowly escaped execution for his part in the 1715 Rising.
-At previous Council meetings in Preston and Manchester, many Scots felt they had already gone far enough, but agreed to continue when Charles assured them Sir Watkin Williams Wynn would meet them at Derby, while the Duke of Beaufort was preparing to seize the strategic port of Bristol.
+At previous Council meetings, many Scottish members argued for withdrawal.
+They agreed to continue only after Charles assured them Sir Watkin Williams Wynn would meet them at Derby, while the Duke of Beaufort was preparing to seize Bristol.

-When they reached Derby on 4 December, there was no sign of these reinforcements or any other French landing in England and the Council convened on 5th to discuss next steps.
+When they reached Derby on 4 December, there was no sign of any reinforcements or French landing, and the Council convened at Exeter House on 5th to discuss next steps.
 Despite the large crowds that turned out to see them on the march south, only Manchester provided a significant number of recruits; Preston, a Jacobite stronghold in 1715, supplied three.
 Murray argued they had gone as far as possible and now risked being cut off by superior forces, with Cumberland advancing north from London, and Wade moving south from Newcastle.
 Charles admitted he had not heard from the English Jacobites since leaving France; this meant he lied when claiming otherwise and his relationship with the Scots was irretrievably damaged.